-In line with our commitment to sustainable business, we are pleased to publish our FY2020 sustainability report, released alongside with our Annual Report, which is prepared with reference to Global Reporting Initiative (GRI) standards and details our economic, social and environmental activities and performance for the financial year.
+In line with our commitment to sustainable business, we are currently preparing and will be publishing our FY2021 sustainability report in due course.
+The report will be prepared with reference to Global Reporting Initiative (GRI) standards and details our economic, social and environmental activities and performance for the financial year.